irfanhakim-as/charts/mika/flex/README.md

    - Access any of the deployed Flex service from any device within your network by using the node IP and node port assigned to the corresponding service (i.e. `http://<node_ip>:<node_port>`).

+7. **(Optional)** Sync watch status between multiple streaming services if you either have both Jellyfin and Plex servers, or multiple server instances for either of the two.

+   - Enable JellyPlex-Watched by setting `jellyplexWatched.enabled: true` in the chart values file.

+   - Configure the rest of the JellyPlex-Watched settings according to your setup by referring to the notes and sample values provided in the chart values file, and by referring to the [JellyPlex-Watched documentation](https://github.com/luigi311/JellyPlex-Watched).

 ---

 ## Application configurations